Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: Experiments

+Removing the dynamic convolution branch (\textit{w/o DynamicConv}) causes a 0.56 dB drop, indicating its importance for local spatial modeling.
 The channel-wise MLP (\textit{w/o C-MLP}) also plays a critical role, with a 0.38 dB performance loss.
-Replacing gated fusion with naive concatenation (\textit{w/o Fusion}) leads to a further 0.20 dB drop, confirming that explicit feature integration is more effective.
-On the regularization side, removing contrastive learning (\textit{w/o CL \& SPD}) or only the SPD module degrades performance by 0.14 dB and 0.24 dB respectively, highlighting the benefit of manifold-aware cross-depth alignment.
+Naive concatenation (\textit{w/o Fusion}) leads to a further 0.20 dB drop, confirming that explicit feature integration is more effective.
+On the regularization side, removing contrastive learning (\textit{w/o CL \& SPD}) or replacing SPD with Euclidean alignment degrades performance by 0.14 dB and 0.24 dB, indicating that structure-agnostic contrastive learning can misguide optimization, while manifold-aware alignment provides consistent benefits.
 Overall, each component contributes to the final performance.
-Our full model achieves the best balance between accuracy and efficiency with only 6.21M parameters and 32.77 dB PSNR.
+Our full model offers the best balance between accuracy and efficiency with only 6.21M parameters and 32.77 dB PSNR.